-Important things you should keep in mind about these benefits: • Please remember that all benefits are subje brochure and are payable only when we de ct to the definitions, limitations, and exclusions in this termine they are medically necessary . • The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or Self and Family enrollment.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or Self and Family enrollment.
 The family deductible can be satisfied by one or more members of the family.
-The deductible applies to all benefits in this section. • After you have satisfied your annual deductible, coverage begins for Traditional medical services. • Under Traditional medical coverage, you are responsible for your coinsurance amounts for covered expenses.
-You are also responsible for copayments for eligible prescriptions. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. • The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). • YOUR PHYSICIAN MUST GET PRIOR AUTHORIZATION FOR HOSPITAL STAYS.
+The deductible applies to all benefits in this section. - After you have satisfied your annual deductible, coverage begins for Traditional medical services. - Under Traditional medical coverage, you are responsible for your coinsurance amounts for covered expenses.
+You are also responsible for copayments for eligible prescriptions. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRIOR AUTHORIZATION FOR HOSPITAL STAYS.
 Please refer to Section 3 to be sure which services require prior authorization.
-Benefit Description You pay

 Benefit Description You pay after the calendar year deductible Inpatient hospital HDHP Option Room and board, such as: In-Network: 15% Ward, semiprivate, or intensive care accommodations Out-of-Network: 40% General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: In-Network: 15% • Operating, recovery and other treatment rooms Out-of-Network: 40% Prescribed drugs and medications Diagnostic laboratory tests and X-rays • Blood or blood plasma, if not donated or replaced • Dressings, splints, casts, and sterile tray services • Medical supplies and equipment, including oxygen • Anesthetics, including nurse anesthetist services Take-home items • Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home (Note: calendar year deductible applies.)
+Other hospital services and supplies, such as: In-Network: 15% Operating, recovery and other treatment rooms Out-of-Network: 40% Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood or blood plasma, if not donated or replaced • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen • Anesthetics, including nurse anesthetist services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home (Note: calendar year deductible applies.)